 When the sun is out, there’s no better escape from city life than Greenwich, London—just a relaxing twenty-minute ride on the scenic Docklands Light Railway from the center of town, yet it feels like a world away from the city’s non-stop pace.
 Fortunately, Greenwich also has many good spots to step in out of the rain should the weather necessitate.
 One of the best among them is the Old Royal Observatory, New York Habitat’s number two choice for shelter from a sudden storm.
-For shelter in style, Greenwich is also hard to beat with its choice of comfortable, convenient and well-furnished New York Habitat rental accommodations.
+For shelter in style, Greenwich is also hard to beat with its choice of comfortable, convenient and well-furnished vacation rentals in London.

 The Old Royal Observatory, designed by Sir Chris Wren, is perched atop a hill in Greenwich Park.
 If the day is fine, the park offers a myriad of other sightseeing options, such as: the Queen Elizabeth Oak where Henry VIII went to rendezvous with that Boleyn girl; an English garden with a wild deer park; a children’s boating pool; the stately and sprawling Queen’s House; and one of the main draws, the Prime Meridian, a rather unremarkable looking line that gives visitors a remarkable opportunity to stand with one leg in the Eastern Hemisphere and one in the West.
 Greenwich Park itself, though used as a burial ground during the plague, is a cheerful, beautiful sloping stretch of peaceful green.
 It’s the perfect setting for family fun, in addition to offering some of the most incredible views of London.